aurelien-brabant/aurelienbrabant.fr/posts/create-a-robust-multi-language-system-using-react.md

 ---
 title: "Create a robust multi language system using React"
 preview: "In order to target a large audience, it is sometimes needed to make a website available in several languages.
-This post present a robust and handy way to implement such a system using ReactJS."
+This post presents a robust and handy way to implement such a system using ReactJS."
 dateString: "2021-10-10"
 author: "Aurélien Brabant"
 tags: